Shumlin tours new library

 "Congratulations to all of you for making this happen," he said.
 "This is something that will bless this community for 300 years."

 Bleakie, who led the tour with the help of Christine Miles, co-chair of the capital campaign, noted that the project has been completely funded by private philanthropy.
+Walking through the building, Shumlin looked all around and listened while Bleakie pointed out dif fer ent features of the library.

 After walking through the front doors, she led Shumlin and the group to the cafe commons, an area to sit and talk, while also offering small snacks.